Chatanga/DuneImmorality/README.md

 ## TODO (by priority)

 - The Hagal house - Solo.
+    - Space control (erasing flag, no more VP triggered, and dreadnought).
+    - Automatic rewards for rivals.
+    - Tech activation by rivals.
 - The Hagal house - 2 players.

 - Basic logging in the Action facade.